Power of Attorney for Property: What You Must Know

 Step 1: Determine Purpose and Choose the Agent

-Identify the purpose and extent of drafting a Power of Attorney and mention the particular powers to be granted to the agent regarding a property.
+Identify the purpose and extent of drafting a power of attorney and mention the particular powers to be granted to the agent regarding a property.
 These powers may include the power of property management, sales, leasing, mortgages, or other activities related to real estate.
-Following this, choose the agent or attorney-in-fact in favour of whom the Power of Attorney is to be prepared.
+Following this, choose the agent or attorney-in-fact in favor of whom the power of attorney is to be prepared.

 Step 2: Drafting the Power of Attorney Document